jacqpat/Phaeoflanker/README.md

 # Phaeoflanker
-A Shell + python script to process algal genomic data
+A Shell + python script to process algal genomic data with known viral elements.